dongyangli/cs263a/readme.md

 # CS263 Final Project start code
 --------------------------------

-# configuration:
-	To save your time on configuration, the whole folder(300+M) contains everything you will need to run the project already.

 # run the project:
-	1) launch the server:
-		cd to corenlp-python folder,
+	1) Download and configure the python wrapper from https://bitbucket.org/torotoki/corenlp-python launch the server: cd to corenlp-python folder,
 		$python corenlp/corenlp.py
 	2) run the code(in another termimnal):